Part II · The Personal Scale · What am I? How should I live?

 The value of existence is not equivalent to the value of utility.
 A being’s value does not depend on its productivity, efficiency, or replaceability: experience (D9) itself is value.

-By E2, experience possesses intrinsic value, “not because of what it produces.”
-By Postulate 5, finite embodied agents possess irreducible first-person experience.
+Experience possesses intrinsic value, “not because of what it produces” (E2).
+Finite embodied agents possess irreducible first-person experience (Postulate 5).
 Intrinsic value is independent of utility: a being with zero productivity, so long as it possesses experience, possesses intrinsic value, and experience cannot be replaced by simulation (E-Gap).
 Therefore, the value of existence (deriving from the intrinsic value of experience) is not equivalent to the value of utility (deriving from instrumental value of output).

 Corollary: “What are you good for?” is not a legitimate sole measure of a being’s worth.
 The retired, the disabled, the “inefficient” retain full existential value regardless of “productivity” (C1.1).